Frequently Answered Questions.

 Q: How to use Above the Green Line?

 A: The Investments we follow must meet our 3 Rules.
-As a user you get intra-day signals when to buy or sell with 30-minutes of the Market Close, and a weekly commentary.
+As a user you get intra-day signals when to buy or sell with 20-minutes of the Market Close, and a weekly commentary.
 Emails will include links to Our “Real Time” Daily & 60 min Charts which show the Red / Green Zones to help you with timing.
 How to use Above the Green Line emails video.

 Q: How often do you update?